omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Functionality to add:
 - run remove_dates_to_be_completed_in_past() on instances everyday.
 - create a popup that asks if they completed a workout the previous day if it was scheduled but they didn't add a result.
+        - have add result button that has default date of previous day
 - add a line on the schedule workout page that says "by the way, you have this workout scheduled for:... dates"
 - add create workout link to workout list page
         - under user authentication in template